nleush/meteor-todos-sortable-animation/README.md

 Anybody know to fix it?

 ### Prevent list item rerender on mousedown

 `sortable` will work with element after mousedown.
 Don't make rerender events on mousedown, becuase `sortable` will not like it.

 ### Only first change shown as animation.

-If many changes occurs - only first of them will be animated.
+Not actually issue but can be odd: if many changes occurs - only first of them will be animated.

 ## Roadmap

+Also I want to implement following in next steps:

  1. Add list remove button (with removing todos and redirecting other watching that clients).
  2. Use [Iron Router](/EventedMind/iron-router).
  3. Create animated popup for editing something.

+## Contribute

+I'll be glad to receive any feedback or help on it.
+Fill free to make forks or issues.